jhmlam/NucleicNet/README.md

 This repository presents NucleicNet as a more developer-friendly package closely reproduces our work in 2019.
 Since early 2022, we have been working on modularising NuleicNet and simplifying its installation and its dependecies.
 The package presented here handles recent changes in PDB's query API as well as the ever increasing sizes of structures due to cryo-EM produced in recent years.
 We have also migrated from Tensorflow 1 to Pytorch as TF1 is difficult to maintain and stay competitive.
 All the codes are now written with python 3.
 Walkthroughs for dataset-building, training and downstream applications are included in Notebooks.

-* `Notebook 0-3` is for production of the dataset taking care of PDB structures <= 2021.
+* `Notebook 00-03` is for production of the dataset taking care of PDB structures <= 2021.
-* `Notebook 4` is optional for understanding the structure and basic statistics of Altman's feature vector.
+* `Notebook 04` is optional for understanding the structure and basic statistics of Altman's feature vector.
-* `Notebook 5` is for training of models and `Notebook 6` for 3-fold cross validation.
+* `Notebook 05` is for training of models and `Notebook 06` for 3-fold cross validation.
-* `Notebook 7` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.
+* `Notebook 07` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.

 The NucleicNet is distributed under GNU AGPLv3.
 This code is meant to serve as a (great!) tutorial, and a basis for researchers to explore protein-surface learning tasks.
 We hope you all enjoy.
-To reproduce the results for the paper exactly as published go to our [webserver this way!](http://www.cbrc.kaust.edu.sa/NucleicNet/).
+To reproduce the results for the paper exactly as published go to our [legacy webserver this way!](http://www.cbrc.kaust.edu.sa/NucleicNet/).
 A few essential improvements built upon our paper in 2019.

 ### Dataset
 * We have updated our dataset to RNA-bound PDB entries released before 2022.
 Importantly, not all RNA-bound entries carry base preference; examples of non-specific binding are shape-dependent components with disproportionately large amount of backbone contact e.g. ribosome, trna, etc. Again, literature accompanying the structure is consulted to avoid including close-contact-but-no-preference cases.